 Thus if $\alpha_i$ and $\alpha_j$ are coupled, the above formula gives a nontrivial relation between one pure even coroot on each side.
 In particular, if they are $X$-coupled we obtain

 and if they are $Y$-coupled we obtain

 \end{remark}

-\begin{example} The prototypical example of a qKM algebra with coupled simple roots is the extension of the Takiff superalgebra $T\s$ for any Kac-Moody superalgebra $\s$.
+\begin{example} The prototypical example of a QKM algebra with coupled simple roots is the extension of the Takiff superalgebra $T\s$ for any Kac--Moody superalgebra $\s$.
 Indeed, in this case we have $Y=0$, i.e.~all connected simple roots are $Y$-coupled. \end{example}

 \begin{example} For $\g=\q(n)$, no distinct simple roots are coupled with one another. \end{example}

 The aim for this section is to prove the following theorem: